bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## Writing to STDOUT

-- pass back the content.
+- pass back the complete content

-## Exiting

-- throw an exception.
+- actually not a big change in OTOBO

 ## Setting headers